North Carolina Science Festival: 2010

-Present Day
+Later festivals

 Following the inaugural North Carolina Science Festival, organizers and board members moved the festival's annual schedule from fall to spring.
 The second North Carolina Science Festival was held April 13–29, 2012, again offering a series of science expos, guest speakers, tours, activities and other events across the state.

 Signature events included presentations by Neil deGrasse Tyson at UNC-Chapel Hill and by Adam Savage and Jamie Hyneman at UNC-Charlotte Signature events in 2013 included presentations by Alton Brown in Durham and Charlotte as well as a State Wide Star Party at 45 sites across the state.

 The 2017 festival was kicked off by Apollo 13 astronaut Jim Lovell and a proclamation by Roy Cooper naming April STEM Education Month in the state.
 The 2017 festival also marked the first year with events in each of North Carolina's 100 counties.